3 Yankee Stadium Parking Tips

 There isn’t much in the way of cheap Yankee Stadium parking, at least not anywhere close to the ballpark.
 You’re usually better off using the MTA or Metro-North trains to get there; even with a group this is often cheaper and easier.

-But if you do decide to take a car, here are three Yankee Stadium parking suggestions from Ballpark E-Guides, and if you’d like to know more, have a look at one of these.
+But if you do decide to take a car, here are three Yankee Stadium parking suggestions from Ballpark E-Guides…(or check out my complete guide to Yankee Stadium parking.)

 Other nice things about this garage is that you can book it ahead of time on ParkWhiz, often for significantly less than only-slightly-closer Yankees lots.
 And there are some eateries and a Target market here, so you can pack some sandwiches and peanuts ahead of time.